Harry stared at the Princess Ackaetia. “You are a space alien?

 “Oubliette?
 Prince...
 Philo Gulesi?”

 Princess Ackaetia sighed.
 “A hole in the ground, at the other end of your kaleidoscope.
-And a very not nice person, to answer your questions in the order presented.
+And a not nice person, to answer your questions in the order presented.
 Pull me through.
 There is a lot of me and I am considered odiferous by some species.
 You will want to do this out-of-doors.
 And I suggest a pair of rubber gloves.”
 Overhead a questing crow gave a squawk as it miscalculated its bearings and flew headlong into a power pole.
-“As I said—a bird of ill omen,” said Princess Ackaetia.
+“Don’t dally now.
+Go,” said Princess Ackaetia.